Our Vision and Strategy

 Pharmacies of Tomorrow

-Community Pharmacy England commissioned leading health think tanks Nuffield Trust and The King’s Fund to develop a vision for community pharmacy.
-The resulting independent report follows almost a year’s worth of research and consultation with the sector and wider stakeholders and advocates for community pharmacy.
+In 2022 Community Pharmacy England commissioned leading health think tanks Nuffield Trust and The King’s Fund to develop a vision for community pharmacy.
+The resulting independent report, published in 2023, followed almost a year’s worth of research and consultation with the sector and wider stakeholders and advocates for community pharmacy.

 ‘A Vision for Community Pharmacy’ describes how Nuffield Trust and The King’s Fund foresee a transformation of the community pharmacy sector.
 The report not only sets out how community pharmacies’ role in healthcare could be expanded over the next decade, but also explores the barriers to achieving this, and the enablers which will help make progress towards it.